CDLM: Consistency Diffusion Language Models For Faster Sampling

 \paragraph{Consistency Loss}

 We compare the student’s predictive distributions at state $y$ and block-completion state $y^\star$, enforcing agreement on still-masked positions.
 Concretely, we minimize the following objective:

 Here, $q_{\phi^-}$ denotes a stop-gradient target (detached from backpropagation) for stable training~\cite{song2023consistency}, and $D_{\mathrm{KL}}$ is the forward KL divergence between two distributions.
-Intuitively, Eq.~\eqref{eq:consistency} aligns the student at a \emph{less-informed} state with itself at a \emph{more-informed} state, but only over $\mathcal{S}_y$ where predictions are well-defined.
-Since DLMs are trained to predict only \texttt{[MASK]} tokens, restricting the loss to still-masked indices avoids ill-defined supervision and helps the model jump several steps in a stable, consistent manner.
+Intuitively, Eq.~\eqref{eq:consistency} aligns the student at a \emph{less-informed} state with itself at a \emph{more-informed} state, encouraging stable multi-step jumps along the decoding trajectory.
+Since DLMs are trained to predict only \texttt{[MASK]} tokens, restricting the loss to still-masked positions ($\mathcal{S}_y$) avoids ill-defined supervision.

 \paragraph{DLM loss}

 We include an auxiliary loss, identical to the masked denoising objective used in standard DLM pre-training~\cite{nie2025large,ye2025dream7b}, to preserve the model’s mask prediction capability.
 For a prompt $x$ and its ground-truth response $\hat{\mathbf{y}}$, we randomly sample a masking ratio $t\sim\mathcal{U}[0,1]$ and independently mask each token with a probability $t$ to obtain the masked sequence $\hat{\mathbf{y}}_t$.
 The resulting objective is